IrunguMunene/ASP.Net-Core-CRUD-with-MongoDb/README.md

 # SecurePrivacyTest

 The application performs all CRUD functions to a mongoDb database called SecurePrivacyTest and provides a link to the Binary string task, these as per the Test requirements.
-It is developed using Visual Studio 2019 express edition and has a react front end using axios to make calls to a ASP.NET Core 3.1 WebApi controller and context API for state management.
+It is developed using Visual Studio 2019 express edition and has a react front end using axios to make calls to a ASP.NET Core 3.1 WebApi controller and react context API for state management.

 No documents have been prepopulated to the database so as to allow a clean database from scratch for all the CRUD functions to be tested.
 Clicking the Add Employees link will load a form to register an employee, and upon saving, the list of Employees page is loaded listing all employees added.